Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/redemption-and-balance-rules.md

     "discount": true
 }
 ```
 Values are applied to checkout item by item.
 The property `value.balanceChange` keeps track of the total amount paid by the Value as it's applied to each item.
 Note, it is a negative since it represents balance change.
+Also, the redemptionRule `"currentLineItem.lineTotal.discount == 0"` must be set on all promotions if you want only one discount to be able to be applied per line item.

 **25% off transactions over $100 and limited to 1 promotion per item**
 ```json